Los Angeles Fire Department

+The Los Angeles Fire Department (LAFD or LA City Fire) is the full-service fire department of the city of Los Angeles, California, United States, and of the city of San Fernando, California, United States, via contract.

-The Los Angeles Fire Department (LAFD or LA City Fire) provides firefighting services and technical rescue services, hazardous materials services, and emergency medical services to the residents of the city of Los Angeles, California, United States.
-The LAFD is responsible for approximately four million people who live in the agency's 471 sqmi jurisdiction.
-The Los Angeles Fire Department was founded in 1886 and is the third-largest municipal fire department in the United States, after the New York City Fire Department and the Chicago Fire Department.
+The department provides fire suppression services, technical rescue services, emergency medical response services, and hazardous materials response services to the residents of the city of Los Angeles.
+The LAFD is responsible for approximately four million people who live in the agency's 471 sqmi jurisdiction. department was founded in 1886 and is the third-largest municipal fire department in the United States, after the New York City Fire Department and the Chicago Fire Department.
 The department is sometimes also referred to as the "Los Angeles City Fire Department" or "LA City Fire" to distinguish it from the Los Angeles County Fire Department, which serves unincorporated areas and, via contracts, other incorporated municipalities within Los Angeles County without their own fire departments.

-The department is currently under the command of acting fire chief Ronnie Villanueva after former LAFD chief Kristen Crowley was fired by Los Angeles mayor Karen Bass following the 2025 Southern California wildfires for refusing to write an after-action report.
+The department is currently under the command of Jamie Moore, after former LAFD chief Kristin Crowley was fired by Los Angeles mayor Karen Bass following the 2025 Southern California wildfires for refusing to write an after-action report.

 History

-The Los Angeles Fire Department has its origins in the year 1871.
-In September of that year, George M. Fall, the County Clerk for Los Angeles County organized Engine Company No. 1.
+The Los Angeles Fire Department has its origins in 1871.
+That September, George M. Fall, the county clerk for Los Angeles County, organized Engine Company No. 1.
 It was a volunteer firefighting force with an Amoskeag fire engine and a hose jumper (cart).
 The equipment was hand-drawn to fires.
 In the spring of 1874, the fire company asked the Los Angeles City Council to purchase horses to pull the engine.
-The Council refused and the fire company disbanded.
+The council refused, and the fire company disbanded.

 Many of the former members of Engine Company No. 1 reorganized under the name of Thirty-Eights No. 1 in May 1875, Engine Co.
 No. 2 was organized under the name Confidence Engine Company.

 Los Angeles acquired its first "hook and ladder" truck for the Thirty-Eights.
 It proved to be too cumbersome and was ill-adapted to the needs of the city.
 It was sold to the city of Wilmington.
-In 1876, another "hook and ladder" truck was purchased, serving in the city until 1881.
+In 1876, another hook and ladder truck was purchased, serving in the city until 1881.

 In 1878, a third fire company was formed by the residents in the neighborhood of Sixth Street and Park.
-It was given the name of "Park Hose Co.
+It was given the name "Park Hose Co.
 No. 1".
 East Los Angeles formed a hose company named "East Los Angeles Hose Co.
 No. 2" five years later.
 The final volunteer company was formed in the fall of 1883 in the Morris Vineyard area.
 This company was called "Morris Vineyard Hose Co.
 No.3."

 All of these companies remained in service until February 1, 1886, when the present paid fire department came into existence.